Vuletin/bank-system/README.md

 Security: Secure password hashing (bcrypt), input validation, CSRF protection via Flask forms.

-Database: Data is stored in a normalized SQLite database, with relational tables for users, transactions, and session tracking.
+Database: Transition from SQLite to PostgreSQL for better scalability, with relational tables for users, transactions, and session tracking.

 ## 📂 File Structure and Explanation